tonytw1/osm-jigsaw/README.md

 These formats are described below.
 These 3 files should be placed in a location where they are accessible to the [OSM Jigsaw API](osm-jigsaw-api).

-Protocol buffer was choosen for it's relatively small file size and fast import; it's also consistant with the OSM extract files.
+Protocol buffer was chosen for it's relatively small file size and fast import; it's also consistant with the OSM extract files.

 #### OutputArea